encode/httpx/docs/http2.md

 ## Enabling HTTP/2

-The HTTPX client provides HTTP/2 support, **which is currently only available with the async client**.
+When using the `httpx` client, HTTP/2 support is not enabled by default, because HTTP/1.1 is a mature, battle-hardened transport layer, and our HTTP/1.1 implementation may be considered the more robust option at this point in time.

-HTTP/2 support is not enabled by default, because HTTP/1.1 is a mature, battle-hardened transport layer, and our HTTP/1.1 may be considered the more robust option at this point in time.
 It is possible that a future version of `httpx` may enable HTTP/2 support by default.

 If you're issuing highly concurrent requests you might want to consider trying out our HTTP/2 support.
 You can do so by instantiating a client with